 5. Automating pipelines

 Monitoring a data pipeline is an important part of ensuring that the data flowing through it remains accurate and up-to-date.
 It involves tracking the performance of the pipeline and any changes to it, as well as ensuring that data is flowing through the system as expected.
-Additionally, it is important to monitor the health of the data sources that feed the pipeline, as any changes or disruptions to these sources can affect the data flowing through the pipeline.
+Additionally, it is important to monitor the health of the data sources that feed the pipeline, as any changes or disruptions to these sources can affect the types of data flowing through the pipeline.
 By monitoring the data pipeline, organizations can ensure that the data flowing through it is accurate and up-to-date, enabling them to make better decisions and improve their overall data-driven operations.

 Why do we need data pipelines?